AronKuch/second-reaction/README.md

 Generally I watch the video and follow along, but also make my own modifications to appeal to my tastes and ensure that I understand the concepts.

+This course wasn't great.
+There was too much copy of html from the instructor's page.
+Also he went over concepts rather quickly without a lot of explaination of why.
+It did introduce me to some cool libraries like the icons and Tailwind CSS.

 ## Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).